Donn Reynolds: Early years (1921-1936)

 Donn Reynolds was born in St. Vital, Winnipeg, Manitoba, Canada on June 26, 1921.
 His parents, William Reynolds and Ethel Smith, migrated from England to Canada in 1907 after their marriage in 1905.
 He was youngest of three children, with older sisters Dora and Connie.
 Influenced by Harry Hopkinson (aka Harry Torrani), a popular British yodeler during the 1930s, Reynolds taught himself to sing and play guitar at 10 years of age.
 He first achieved local notoriety in 1936, winning a local radio (CKY Winnipeg) sponsored talent contest.
 By the age of 16, Reynolds had formed a band performing local clubs and theatres as "The Yodeling Ranger".
-Donn married his first wife Catherine Tompkins in Vancouver in 1944, they had a daughter named Diane.

 Military (1937-1945)

 Through his father's encouragement, Reynolds headed for British Columbia in 1937 to work as a deckhand for Canadian Pacific Railway Coast Service aboard passenger steamships along the western coasts of Canada and the United States.
 Traveling with his guitar, he was popular for entertaining passengers and crew with frequent impromptu performances aboard each ship.
 After Canada's declaration of war in 1939, Reynolds became a Merchant Mariner in the Canadian Merchant Navy with Canadian Pacific Steamships.
 In 1941 he enlisted in the Royal Canadian Air Force assigned to deep-sea rescue operations in the Northern Pacific Aleutian Islands.
+While stationed at Bella Bella, BC, Reynolds married his first wife Catherine Norma Tompkins in Vancouver BC, on August 28, 1942.
+The couple had one daughter together named Diane.
 During service in the RCAF, Reynolds' vocal talent caught the attention of senior officers as he was often heard singing and yodeling throughout the ship.
 They facilitated his reassignment to the "Joe Boys", a Canadian military entertainment unit touring throughout Western Canada and Alaska performing for Canadian, American, British and Australian troops where he remained until the end of the Pacific campaign in 1945.

 With Peter Finch, Grant Taylor, and Sydney Loder on film set of Eureka Stockade (1948).